citruspi/PyUnio/README.md

 `PyUnio` is an implementation of Tolga Tezel's Node.js project [unio](https://github.com/ttezel/unio).

 It allows developers to consume REST API's in as little as three lines of code by predefining aspects of an API in a `JSON` file.
-These API definitions are called `specs` and should be placed in a directory titled `specs`.
+These API definitions are called `Specifications` and should be placed in a directory titled `specs`.

 Any `specs` should be downloaded from [here](https://github.com/ttezel/unio/tree/master/specs) or you can write your own.